Contact a Lawyer

 Some arrests happen as the result of an arrest warrant while some happen due to sudden, unexpected problems.
 When you are arrested you will be transported to a local jail and formally booked on specific charges.
 Your case file, which includes police reports and documentation of evidence, will be forwarded to the prosecutor's office.
 The prosecutor will determine applicable charges, and has the ability to dismiss charges.

 How long do I have to stay in jail?

 The amount of time you will be in jail depends on many circumstances.
-For a misdemeanor DUI, with no open warrants, you may be out of jail within a few hours.
+For a misdemeanor DUI, with no open warrants, you may bond out of jail within a few hours.
 For most misdemeanor and felony charges, without open warrants your first appearance will be within 48 hours of your arrest.
-If you were arrested as the reult of a warrant your first appearance will be within 72 hours.
+If you were arrested as the result of a warrant your first appearance will be within 72 hours.
 When a judge sets your bail, the time to get out of jail depends on your ability to post bail.
 If you cannot post bail you will be held until you can or your case is resolved.
 If your situation is highly egregious, bond may be denied and you will be held in jail until your case is resolved.

 What is an Initial Appearance?

 An initial appearance, also known as a first appearance or preliminary hearing is made in a courtroom before a judge.
 The judge will read the charges and ask you (or your lawyer) how you plead (guilty / not guilty).